smartdevicelink/sdl_evolution/proposals/0058-video-streaming-capabilities.md

  - preferred resolution of a video stream for decoding and rendering on HMI
    * This is merely a hint for optimization; SDL app may send a video stream whose resolution is higher or lower than this value.
 Also, this value can be different from the value of `DisplayCapabilities.ScreenParams.resolution` if, for instance, HMI is showing some buttons along with the video so the video area is smaller than the screen resolution.
  - maximum bitrate of a video stream that HMI supports
- - list of video formats that the head unit supports.
+ - list of video formats that the head unit supports, in its preferred order.
 Here, a video format is a combination of "protocol" and "codec".

 ### Video format negotiation